LegacyNsfw/PcmHacks/Kernels/Test/readme.txt

 The goal here is to create PCM read and write kernels using C rather than assembly.

-At this point I'm just trying to create a tooll chain and validate the concept.
+At this point I'm just trying to create a tool chain and validate the concept.

 build.bat encapsulates the options needed to convert C code into an srecord file that targets a reasonable address in RAM on the PCM.